 Some of these mattresses are hybrid, they combine the memory foam with pockets springs, but in reality, the pocket springs are so small I am not sure how much of a difference they make in comparison.

 I recently reviewed the Simba Sleep Hybrid mattress which is a hybrid mattress with 20mm conical pocket springs enclosed in a 100% polyester pocket.

 I came away from the review very impressed and think it is worthy of all the glowing reviews it receives.

 Similarly, I have previously reviewed the Rem Fit 400 which I was also impressed with but over a period of time, I found it to be quite hot to sleep in.

 Similar to my Mesh Router guide I wanted to see how all these mattresses compared to each other based on consumer opinion.

-I have put a simple table together comparing most of the major names in the bed in a box industry, this includes the price of a king and a double which I have taken before any discounts that may exists.
+I have put a simple table together comparing most of the major names in the bed in a box industry, this includes the price of a king and a double which I have taken before any discounts that may exist.
 With a lot of these companies, they offer regular discounts so it is worth checking which one has the best discount at the time of buying.